tomjoht/tomjoht.github.io/_posts/2020/3/2020-03-24-ux-writing-processes-and-considerations-wtd-podcast-episode-28.md

 ## Listen to the recording

 You can listen to the episode here: [WTD Episode 28: UX writing - Starting and Scaling at your Company, Berlin WTD meetup](https://podcast.writethedocs.org/2020/03/17/episode-28-ux-writing-berlin-meetup/).
+Or through the embedded Youtube video below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5oVi5TubspY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Here are some photos from the event: